-granted in developed countries but which cannot always be assumed in developing countries.
+Successful innovation also depends on infrastructure.
+Rose notes that infrastructure is the unnoticed precondition for technology innovation [76].
+There are two forms of infrastructure, the physical and the social.
+The physical infrastructure might include the availability of electrical power, communications networks, or internet connectivity, something that is taken for granted in developed countries but which cannot always be assumed in developing countries.
 Of equal importance is the social infrastructure which includes the social conventions that govern people's behaviour and the practices they find acceptable and unacceptable.
 Social infrastructure heavily impacts on whether or not an invention is adopted and becomes an innovation that can yield benefits for the local community.
 Crucially, social infrastructure includes trust and people's sense of what is trustworthy.

-Hofman et al. (2006) define trust as the expectation that a service will be provided or a commitment will be fulfilled , emphasizing the importance of expectation in their definition.
+Hofman et al. [38] define trust as the expectation that a service will be provided or a commitment will be fulfilled, emphasizing the importance of expectation in their definition.
 Expectations, as they point out, depend on many things but, irrespective of what these expectations are, they are certainly grounded in the socio-cultural experience of those whose trust is required.

-The importance of the cultural context in the evolution of trust is also emphasized by Lee and See (2004,) who define trust as "the attitude that an agent will help achieve an individuals goals in a situation characterized by uncertainty and vulnerability".
+The importance of the cultural context in the evolution of trust is also emphasized by Lee and See [55], who define trust as "the attitude that an agent will help achieve an individuals goals in a situation characterized by uncertainty and vulnerability".
 They point out that there are many factors at play in the development of trust, including individual, organizational, and cultural context.
 They define culture as "a set of social norms and expectations that reflect shared educational and life experiences associated with national differences or distinct cohorts of workers".
-An awareness of these social norms and expectations, and the socio-cultural background from which they arise, is crucial to the development of trust in any new technology, including AIbased products and services, and by extension to their diffusion and adoption.
+An awareness of these social norms and expectations, and the socio-cultural background from which they arise, is crucial to the development of trust in any new technology, including AI-based products and services, and by extension to their diffusion and adoption.
 For example, language as an important element of culture presents itself in multiple forms in Africa.
-There are about 1,500 to 2,000 officially recognised languages spoken across the 3,000 ethnic groups in Africa (One World Nations, 2019).
+There are about 1,500-2,000 officially recognised languages spoken across the 3,000 ethnic groups in Africa [70].
 One needs to be alert to the biases that might surface if developers from a primary region, language, or tribe created a loan allotment algorithm for the remainder of the continent.
 This is worthy of concern because such scenarios have played out badly in other continents.
-In the USA, AI algorithms have been used in predictive policing, labeling residents based on location, social economic status, and name, resulting in cases where African Americans have been profiled, even though no crime was ever committed, no criminal record existed, and there was no recent contact with law enforcement (Lum and Isaac, 2016).
+In the USA, AI algorithms have been used in predictive policing, labeling residents based on location, social economic status, and name, resulting in cases where African Americans have been profiled, even though no crime was ever committed, no criminal record existed, and there was no recent contact with law enforcement [57].